Kong/kongponents/docs/README.md

   import { createApp } from 'vue'
   import { KButton } from '@kong/kongponents'

-  // Import Kongponents styles (path may vary, shown here for Vite) import '@kong/kongponents/dist/style.css'
+  import '@kong/kongponents/dist/style.css'
   // If using Vue-CLI and webpack, you can likely use this path instead: import '~@kong/kongponents/dist/style.css'